mnmlstc/core/docs/any.rst

       Assigns *value* to :cxx:`*this`.
 If :cxx:`*this` already manages a contained object, it will be destroyed after *value* is assigned.

-      .. versionadded:: 1.1

-         This function was unfortunately omitted from the 1.0 release.

    .. function:: void swap (any&) noexcept

       Performs a simple state change with the incoming :any:`any`.